 Staring at a blank piece of paper?
-Logo Design London has some suggestions about where to find logo design inspiration for your next piece of work.
+Follow these great tips and find logo design inspiration for your next piece of work.

 You've just taken a new brief from a new client and now you're sitting at your desk waiting for inspiration to strike.
 But do you really expect the perfect logo design to pop up, fully formed, in your mind?
 Believe me, it could be a long wait.